-[Editor’s note: this review was made possible with the support of our partners at Ultimaxx that provided a Camera for this review.
+[Editor’s note: this review was made possible with the support of our partners at Ultimaxx that provided the Nikon Cameras to us for this article.
 For more details about Ultimaxx check their full assortment at Best Buy.]

 The Canon EOS 80D is a DSLR camera with a 24.2 megapixel APS-C CMOS sensor.
 It has a maximum ISO of 16000, and is capable of shooting up to 7 frames per second.
 It has a built-in flash, but can also accept an external flash like the 270EX-II.
 It is Wi-Fi enabled which allows you to download images directly to your phone or control the camera remotely via Canon’s CameraConnect app.